RobertVFrazier/Chess_Paths/README.md

 Undo, redo, and reset buttons.
 Full undo back to before placing the queen on the board, full redo to the end of the game (if you made it that far).

+Save/load game, with sign up/log in for users to keep their games separate from those others have saved.
+This is where the back-end database comes in.

 <h2>Features partially complete:</h2>

 Responsive design.
 Working at least acceptably well for all phones, needs more work for tablets